Sai-10z/FreshMart/README.md

 | ![Revenue Overview](Snapshots/revenue.png) | Revenue analytics dashboard displaying monthly earnings trends |

 ---

+## 📁 Note
+All screenshots are stored in the `/Snapshots` directory of this repository.

 > 📁 All screenshots are stored in the `/screenshots` directory of this repository.